 psql ironclaw -c "CREATE EXTENSION IF NOT EXISTS vector;"First-Time Configuration

-The wizard walks you through the database connection, NEAR AI authentication via browser OAuth, and secrets encryption using your system keychain.
-Bootstrap variables like DATABASE_URL and LLM_BACKEND are written to ~/.ironclaw/.env.
+The wizard configures the database connection, NEAR AI browser OAuth, and secrets encryption through your system keychain.
+It writes bootstrap variables such as DATABASE_URL and LLM_BACKEND to ~/.ironclaw/.env.

 ironclaw onboardConnecting an Alternative LLM Provider